milahu/nix-build-debug/readme.md

-`nix-shell` starts an interactive bash shell with `set +e` so that errors dont exit the shell. but with `set +e`, the build does not stop on the first error, and continues to execute commands after the error
+`nix-shell` starts an interactive bash shell with `set +e` so that errors dont exit the shell. but with `set +e`, the build does not stop on the first error, and continues executing commands after the error

 example